detectivekaktus/gocursors/README.md

 In order to use this library successfully you need a terminal or a terminal emulator which supports ANSI escape codes.
 To install the library, use `go get github.com/detectivekaktus/gocursors`.

+The library depends on the `golang.org/x/term v0.22.0` module.

 ## Demonstration
 - Hello world.
 The program that prints *Hello, World!* and waits for the user input and then exits normally.
 ```go